Resolution |noun| 1. a firm decision to do or not do something.

 I am not a big fan of the New Year’s Resolution.
-Because I failed at keeping mine year after year, leaving me feeling quite depleted, I finally figured out resolutions are best avoided.
+Because I failed at keeping mine year after year, leaving me feeling quite depleted, I have strong feelings about New Year Resolutions & Our Self-Esteem.
+Afert a long tiem I finally figured out resolutions are best avoided.
 I have New Years Guidelines instead.

 Not that resolutions are all bad.
 They can be friendly reminders to keep us on track when we need an external nudge, kind of like the kiddy bumpers at the bowling alley.
 But the truth is, for most of us, by the end of January our resolutions are piled up like a bunch of bill payment notices, nagging at us for what we haven’t done, not inspiring us to do what we can.